goschtl/zope/z3c.menu/trunk/src/z3c/menu/simple/README.txt

   </span>
   </div>

-After showing who a tab menu item get used, we will register a menu action item.
+After showing how a tab menu item get used, we will register a menu action item.

   >>> from z3c.menu.simple.menu import ActionItem